tomMEM/Jetbot-Project/CategoryRoad_Jetracer_2_Jetbot/README.md

 # How to use
 * interactive_regression_category_datacollection_jetracerforjetbot_joystick: for training and testing, either manually or using Joystick
 * live_demo_build_trt_jetracer_categoryModel_for_jetbot: convert the stored model to TRT to increase speed of inference
-* (trt_jetracer_categoryModel_for_jetbot_with_stop) is using probability scores for stop (but still not working nicely because of probability values to low)
+* “trt_jetracer_categoryModel_for_jetbot_with_stop” is using probability scores for stop (but still not working nicely because of probability values to low)
-* trt_jetracer_categoryModel_for_jetbot_with_collision_avoidance_of_jetbot.ipynb: it combines the Jetracer category road following with Jetbot collision_avoidance trained model "best_model_trt.pth" - if collision_avoidance model is not to aggresive, it stops if object (not specific one) is in the way
+* trt_jetracer_categoryModel_for_jetbot_with_collision_avoidance_of_jetbot.ipynb: it combines the Jetracer category road following with Jetbot collision_avoidance trained model "best_model_trt.pth" - if collision_avoidance model is not to aggressive, it stops if object (not specific one) is in the way
 * please note: not tested yet with "best_model_resnet18.pth"

 # General description
-* Category can be switched while driving, can be used for object following
+* Category can be switched while driving, can be used for object following in case collision_avoidance model is not detecting it
 * goal: Change of category alters driving behavior of bot
 * Category might be also helpful to use a trained model for a fast switch of models in case of street light condition changes (e.g. night, day) - a more complex version, for experimenting
-* Prediction.value is used in one of the last scripts to change behavior in case a e.g. bottle is on the road (live_demo_trt_jetracer_categoryModel_for_jetbot_with_stop_and_timeseries_Display)

 # Road following
 * Training seems to require less images